ryanp543/autotuner/README.md

 ## Trajectory Planner/Optimizer

-Currently for 3DOF arms:
+The trajectory optimizer class can be found in the planner_3D_scipy.py of the /script/TrajectoryPlanner directory.
+The class and its functions can be imported into any desired Python file.
+An example of how to use the class can be seen in the main function of planner_3D_scipy.py.

+For the provided example:

-9. If using trajectory planner, run planner_3D_scipy.py from the Trajectory Planner directory after setting final arm orientations in the main function
+1. If using trajectory planner, run planner_3D_scipy.py from the Trajectory Planner directory after setting final arm orientations in the main function
-10. This generates a trajectory plan in planned_trajectory.csv that can be used when running Gazebo simulations.
+2. This generates a trajectory plan in planned_trajectory.csv that can be used when running Gazebo simulations.
-11. An example of using this .csv file for Gazebo simulations can be seen in run_simulation2.py in the "script" directory.
+3. An example of using this .csv file for Gazebo simulations can be seen in run_simulation_2.py in the "script" directory.

 ## Provided Example